 Essential Block Model Information

-New delivery spaces for teaching in VU Collaborate are made ready 2 weeks before class starts which is the beginning of week 3 of each block.
-To see information about the different types of spaces and when they change, see these guides.
+New delivery spaces for teaching in VU Collaborate are made ready 2 weeks before class starts which is usualy the beginning of week 3 of each block.
+VU Collaborate spaces for placement units are created 5 weeks before teaching starts, 4 weeks before students get access.
+The code PL, is placed automatically into the Gradebook for the SMS Result code.
+To see information about the different types of spaces and when they change, see Creating Spaces.

-Here is a short video - First Year Model explained in 60 seconds
+Here is a short video - explaining the VU Block Model.

 Prior to Final Friday

-Final Fridays are the last Friday of a four week block of teaching.
-It is a time for the moderation and signing off of final marks and for unit reviews to take place, not for the actual marking itself to occur.
+Final Fridays are the last Friday of a four-week block of teaching.
+It is a time for the moderation and signing off of final marks and for unit reviews to take place.
+Marking should be completed before this day.

-The following checks should be undertaken in order to ensure that all submitted work has been marked.
+Check the following to ensure that all submitted work has been marked:

 - Ungraded Submissions - It’s easy to miss late submissions, resubmissions and so on - check the Grading and Publishing to Students help guide.

-- Unpublished Grades - When using a rubric to grade assessments it is important to click Save and Record.
-Also remember to check all grades for all assessment dropboxes are Published.
+- Unpublished Grades - When using a rubric to grade assessments it is important to check the mark has transferred to the Out of Score.
+Also, remember to check all grades for all assessment dropboxes that are Published.
 Check the Marking rubrics in Dropbox and Providing Feedback and Grading within VU Collaborate help guides.

-- Rubrics not working on iPad or iPhone - If you’re having trouble using Rubrics on your iPad or iPhone download and use the free “Puffin” browser from the App Store.
+- Rubrics not working on iPad or iPhone - If you’re having trouble using Rubrics on your iPad or iPhone, download and use the free “Puffin” browser from the App Store (external link).

 On Final Friday